Home

 From ancient India comes the concept, that every woman in India understands, it's called - "Streedhan": - Stree meaning WOMAN, and dhan meaning WEALTH - Womans Wealth.

-The Streedhan - Gold India jewelry for the woman, given to the bride by parents, family and friends, provides security for the bride and comfort for the bride's parents, who haave the peace-of-mind in knowing that their daughter will, at the very least, enjoy the same kind of standard of living which she had in her childhood.
+The Streedhan - Gold Jewelry in India for the woman, given to the bride by parents, family and friends, provides security for the bride and comfort for the bride's parents, who haave the peace-of-mind in knowing that their daughter will, at the very least, enjoy the same kind of standard of living which she had in her childhood.

 Inflation Hedge